ronhe/rn-webview-rpc/README.md

 ### Static Class Methods
 #### `proxyValue(value)`
-A wrapper function to makes sure that a parameter or return value is proxied, not copied.
+A wrapper function to let a parameter or a return value be proxied rather than copied.
 This is just a reference to
 [Comlink's `proxyValue` function](https://github.com/GoogleChromeLabs/comlink#comlinkproxyvaluevalue)

-## WEB API - `rnRpc`
+## Web API - `rnRpc`
 An object at the web end that provides a bi-directional RPC bridge to the native end.
-###`Functions`
+### `Functions`
 #### `proxy(target)`
 creates an ES6 `proxy` that sends all operations performed on that proxy to the native side.
-`target` argument is an object interface for proxy calls.
-It is required in browsers that do not support the ES6 `proxy`.
+`target` argument is an object interface for proxy calls, which is required in browsers that do not support the ES6 `proxy`.
-`proxy` returns an ES6 `proxy` object exactly like [Comlink's `proxy` function](https://github.com/GoogleChromeLabs/comlink#comlinkproxyendpoint) or a proxy object polyfill in old browsers.
+`proxy` returns an ES6 `proxy` object exactly like [Comlink's `proxy` function](https://github.com/GoogleChromeLabs/comlink#comlinkproxyendpoint) (or a proxy object polyfill in old browsers).
 #### `proxyValue`
-A wrapper function to makes sure that a parameter or return value is proxied, not copied.
+A wrapper function to let a parameter or a return value be proxied rather than copied.
 This is just a reference to
 [Comlink's `proxyValue` function](https://github.com/GoogleChromeLabs/comlink#comlinkproxyvaluevalue)
 #### `expose(obj)`